plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 ---
-description: 'Gaya Pools: the simplest way to earn on PlexSwap'
+description: 'Crop Silos: the simplest way to earn on PlexSwap'
 ---

-# Other Gaya Pools
+# Other Crop Silos

 ![](../../../.gitbook/assets/how-to-GAYA-pool-staking-header.png)

-Staking in [Gaya Pools](https://docs.plexswap.finance/products/GAYA-pool) lets you earn WAYA or other tokens while you sleep!
+Staking in [Crop Silos](https://docs.plexswap.finance/products/GAYA-pool) lets you earn WAYA or other tokens while you sleep!

 It's simpler than farming with PlexSwap's Yield Farms because unlike the Farms, you only need to stake **one token** to start earning: usually WAYA.

-## **Getting started with Gaya Pool staking**
+## **Getting started with Crop Silo staking**

 1\.
 Go to the Pools page [here](https://plexswap.finance/pools).